realniraj/azure-entra-id-samples/Entra-ID-Azure-Data-Factory-SPN-Permission/README.md

 This solution enables an Azure Data Factory to securely authenticate to Microsoft Graph using its own managed identity, eliminating the need for storing secrets or credentials.
 This is the recommended best practice for Azure services that need to interact with APIs like Microsoft Graph.

-The sample includes two primary scripts:
+The sample includes three primary scripts:

 1.  **`New-AzureDataFactory.ps1`**: Creates a new Azure Data Factory and its corresponding resource group if it doesn't already exist.
 2.  **`Grant-GraphPermissionsToAzureDataFactory.ps1`**: Grants the `Sites.Selected` application permission to the ADF's system-assigned managed identity.
+3.  **`Grant-AdfSharePointSiteAccess.ps1`**: Grants the ADF's managed identity access to specific SharePoint Online sites.

 ## Prerequisites